LearningLocker/docs/src/http-statement-deletion.md

 }
 ```

-The Batch Delete model may be retrieved using the GET [REST](../http-rest) or [Connection APIs](../http-connection) but the other HTTP methods are disabled and instead replaced by specific routes to initialise and terminating the batch deletion jobs.
+The Batch Delete model may be retrieved using the GET [REST](../http-rest) or [Connection APIs](../http-connection) but the other HTTP methods are disabled (PUT, PATCH, DELETE) and are instead replaced by the initialise and terminate routes specified above.

 #### Examples: (using Connection API)